 Museum of the American Revolution

 The Museum of the American Revolution in Philadelphia highlights the history of the American Revolution through immersive exhibits and interactive displays, bringing to life the struggle for independence.
-Bluecadet partnered with the museum from its inception, designing the logo, website, fundraising materials, and an award-winning educational app, culminating in a suite of permanent exhibits for the museum.
+Bluecadet partnered with the museum from its inception, designing the logo, website, fundraising materials, and an award-winning educational app, culminating in a suite of permanent exhibits.

 Posters of Protest